 About THE CHAPEL

-The Chapel of St Columba was established in 2016 to offer seasonal services in the Celtic Christian and Contemplative Traditions.
+The Chapel of St Columba was established in 2016 to offer Monthly seasonal services in the Celtic Christian and Contemplative Traditions.
 In our services we attempt to attune to nature in order to celebrate the cycles of life, the seasons of the earth, and to integrate our spirituality into our lives.

-Our services are open to people of all denominations (or none) and we aim to provide a place of peace and spiritual comfort for those who attend the chapel.
+Our eucharist services are open to people of all denominations (or none) and we aim to provide a place of peace and spiritual comfort for those who attend the chapel.
 We aim to be welcoming and supportive so that people may experience a sense of community and support as they travel their spiritual pilgrimage through life.

 About The Chapel Priest

 While a Pakeha New Zealander by birth, Fr.
 Cian is of English/Welsh, Irish, and Scottish ancestry and has traveled on personal pilgrimages to ancient monasteries and sacred sites in England, Wales, Scotland, Ireland, Spain, and Germany.
-He lives in Titirangi with his wife and two children, and has been involved with Celtic Spirituality and Contemplative Mysticism for over 20 years.
+He lives in Titirangi with his wife and two children, and has been involved with Celtic Spirituality and Christian Mysticism for over 25 years.
 Over the years Cian has led personal development and Christian Meditation groups, and conducted rites of passage (baby blessings, weddings/hand-fasting ceremonies, and funerals) as a celebrant.

 ABOUT THE CATHOLIC CHURCH OF ANTIOCH